 Plastic Tub & Stainless Steel Tub Models:

-When you go with Whirlpool, whether you get a plastic tub or stainless steel tub will depend on your price range.
+When you go with Whirlpool, going with a plastic tub or stainless steel tub will depend on your price range.
 All Whirlpool models under $500 feature plastic tubs, but many of the higher-end models do boast stainless steel tubs.
-Although, plastic tubs are not attractive looking, they help keep costs down for Whirlpool.
+Although plastic tubs are not attractive looking, they help keep costs down for Whirlpool.
 In addition, since Whirlpool uses a heating element for drying, a stainless tub is not an essential need (Stainless tubs -at least stainless steel interior walls- are required for dishwashers that do not have a bottom heating element.
 The reason is the tub serves as an integral part of the drying system).
 In addition, stainless tubs tend to absorb noise better and they do not discolor over time.
 The same set of products we mentioned above feature a stainless steel tub.
 WDTA50SAHZ, WDT750SAHZ and WDTA75SAHZ.

-Fan Dry Option speeds up the drying process as it efficiently circulates the hot air inside the tub.
+Speeds up the drying process as it efficiently circulates the hot air inside the tub.
 The only Whirlpool machine that features this option is the WDT730PAHZ.

 As dishwashers have become more energy- and water-efficient, cycle times have become longer.
 However, Whirlpool dishwashers all feature a one-hour cycle option that speeds up dishwashing time.
-Sure, you won’t be doing the environment any favors, but if you need your dishes done before that big dinner party tonight then the environment will forgive you.

 Notable Cycles and Options: